pallets/jinja/docs/templates.rst

 different templates and get imported from there.
 This works similar to the import statements in Python.
-It's important to know that imports are cached and imported templates don't have access to the current template variables, just the globals by defualt.
+It's important to know that imports are cached and imported templates don't have access to the current template variables, just the globals by default.
 For more details about context behavior of imports and includes see :ref:`import-visibility`.

 There are two ways to import templates.
 You can import the complete template